The Valley (2017 film): Production

 In August 2015, Saila Kariat obtained all financing for The Valley and began forming a team.
 The crew was assembled mostly from the San Francisco Bay Area, while the cast was multi-national.
 The cast came from Pakistan, India, Los Angeles and New York City.

 Filming began in March 2016 in Silicon Valley, California, and was completed in early April.
 The entire production was completed in 21 days.
 Post-production was completed in February 2017, and The Valley premiered at Cinequest Film Festival in March 2017.

 Release

-The film is scheduled to be released on March 2, 2018, in the UK and India and April 6, 2018 for a limited theatrical release.
+The film was released on April 6, 2018, and later in the UK and India for a limited theatrical release.

 Critical response

 The Valley has been in the festival circuit in 2017, having been in 22 festivals.
 It has garnered numerous awards including Best Feature Film (3 festivals), Best Original Screenplay, Best Actress, Best Supporting Actress, Best Original Score and Best Cinematography.